 In most cases, the symptoms of acute bronchitis (commonly referred to as a chest cold) are gone within a week to ten days, but the cough might remain for weeks.

 You may need medical attention for your chronic bronchitis, which occurs when you have the flu or bronchitis repeatedly.
-The chronic obstructive pulmonary disease includes a variety of ailments, including chronic bronchitis (COPD).
+Chronic obstructive pulmonary disease includes a variety of ailments, including chronic bronchitis (COPD).

 Can Allergies Cause Bronchitis?